jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Some examples.
 In the 1950s, AT&T defended its telephone monopoly by successfully banning devices such as [answering machines and modems](https://en.wikipedia.org/wiki/Hush-A-Phone_Corp._v._United_States) connecting to its network.
 In 1984, the broadcast television industry tried to ban video cassette recorders (VCRs) and only lost by [one vote in the Supreme Court](https://en.wikipedia.org/wiki/Sony_Corp._of_America_v._Universal_City_Studios,_Inc.).
 In 2001, the music industry defended compact discs (CDs) by [successfully suing Napster](https://en.wikipedia.org/wiki/A%26M_Records,_Inc._v._Napster,_Inc.) for giving people digital songs.
 Likewise, Tesla, Uber, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules that force people to keep using Industrial Age tools.

-City by-laws, industry certifications, insurance regulations, labor laws, government lobbies full of lobbyists, mountains of bureaucratic red-tape; the endless pages of today's rulebook is our society's Death Star because Darth Blockbuster uses it to prevent new and better technology reaching the frontline.
+Industry certifications, labor laws, government lobbies full of lobbyists, bureaucratic red-tape.
+These are the endless pages of today's Death Star rulebook.
+Darth Blockbuster uses it to prevent new and better technology from reaching the frontline.
 But before you face Darth Blockbuster and blow up his superweapon, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.

 No, not the Force.
 I'm talking about evolution.

 https://www.youtube.com/watch?v=zD578MutMAk&list=PL4E3463842B01E133&index=14
 _I don't want to personify Darth Blockbuster.
 But here's an ad for an online investment brokerage.
 I have no idea if they're any good or not, but the ad displays the scenario that makes a person think, "how can I stop this change from happening."
 Once common and esteemed positions of the Woodstock 1969 way of life, like reporters, professors, brokers, are facing this scenario today.
-Only when Main Street sees this antagonism as our society's big problem will we ever life happy lives again._
+Only when Main Street sees this antagonism as our big problem will we live happy lives again._

 ## The Magic of Evolution - How Evolution Works